elena-krismer/Project_FASTQtrimmer/Report/Report.md

 Further the algorithm relies on the uniform strucutre of a FASTQ file, any additional lines or blank lines will result in a invalid output or a premature ending of the run.

-Considering the incosistent usage of the Phred scale, the maintance of the progam should be questioned.
+Considering the inconsistent usage of the Phred scale, the maintance of the progam should be questioned.
 Any changes in the quality scale or the common format of the FASTQ file will make this program useless.

 As visualized in 6.2. the program consists of multiple function calls.
 To decrease function calls and conceivably improve runtime performance, the usage of other datatypes, like arrays or tuples should be aspired.